Jnani-Smart/Clippy/README.md

 - Right-click on items to access the clean, text-only options menu
 - Pin important items to keep them accessible
 - Manage your clipboard data through the Settings panel
+- Save images directly with a standard save dialog
+- See which application content was copied from with source app labels

 ## Contributing